adamisafk/deviousMUD/README.md

 ## HELP/Instructions

 Outside of combat type 'help' to view the instructions screen, on some screens to exit you will have to type 'q' or 'quit'

+At the start of the game you will be given 3 seperate lines of instructions, you will have to press enter 3 times.